 Christian Opitz – Project Assistant, EU Division, Stiftung Wissenschaft und Politik (German Institute for International and Security Affairs)

 Mr Opitz works on the relationships between Germany and the Nordic countries.
 He is also writing his PhD thesis on the Nordic collaboration in foreign and security affairs.
 Of particular interest are the regional coordination and cooperation networks within the decision making of the civilian CSDP.

-Prof Alpaslan Özerdem – Professor and Director of the Centre for Peace and Reconciliation Studies, Coventry University, UK
+Prof Alpaslan Özerdem – Professor of Peacebuilding and Co-Director of Centre for Trust, Peace and Social Relations, Coventry University, UK

 With over 15 year field research experience in Afghanistan, Bosnia-Herzegovina, El Salvador, Kosovo, Lebanon, Liberia, Philippines, Sierra Leone, Sri Lanka and Turkey, Professor Alpaslan Özerdem specializes in the politics of humanitarian interventions, security sector reform, reintegration of former combatants, post-conflict reconstruction and peacebuilding.